example42/puppetguide-reference/README.md

-# The Puppet Universal Guide
+# The Puppet Universal Reference

 An complete reference of Pupept world, with the info and the link that matter.

 ## TODO

 - Puppet reference
+  - paths
   - usage
   - configuration
   - language